 Metallic accents.
 Whether you favor silver or gold, metallic accents create glam decorations.
 Simply spray real or faux pumpkins for a rich look.
 Metallic is best when massed, so a stack of pumpkins in gleaming gold will make a bigger impact than those same pieces scattered throughout the home.
 Inexpensive tag sale glass pieces can also be turned into “mercury glass” simply by using spray paint.
 My favorite is Krylon Looking Glass Spray Paint.

-DISCLAIMER: No financial compensation was received in exchange for this post.
+DISCLAIMER: No financial compensation was received for this “Fall Decorations That Last Until Thanksgiving” post.
 Regardless, I only recommend products or services that I believe will be beneficial for my readers.

 Susan Said… WHAT?! is your guide to style for the way you really live and was named one of the Top 50 Beauty Blogs in the World by RebateZone.com.
 You’ll find everything from fashion and beauty, to gorgeous gardens, stunning interiors and DIY projects, plus the latest ideas for holiday events and parties of all kinds.
 Susan Conforte McNeill is an author, entrepreneur, and co-founder of the literacy organization Success Won’t Wait!